-The foundation of an effective revitalization plan begins with a clear understanding of where the Carefree community is today.
-This chapter includes a comprehensive overview of existing conditions in the Carefree Village Center Area relative to Past History, Land Use, Urban Form, Mobility, Market, Promotion, and Organization conditions.
+The foundation of an effective revitalization Redevelopment Plan begins with a clear understanding of where the Carefree community is today.
+This chapter includes a comprehensive overview of existing conditionsissues and opportunities in the Carefree Village CenterRedevelopment Area relative to Ppast or existing Hhistory, Land Uuse, Uurban Fform, Mmobility, Mmarket, Ppromotion, and Oprganization conditions.